MikkelDA/COBY/Tutorial/README.md

-# CGSB Tutorial
+# COBY Tutorial

-For a detailed introduction to the software, please consult [CGSB Documentation](../CGSB_Documentation.pdf).
+For a detailed introduction to the software, please consult [COBY Documentation](../COBY_Documentation.pdf).

-For a quick reminder of available commands, you can use the [Cheat Sheet](../CGSB_Cheat_Sheet.pdf).
+For a quick reminder of available commands, you can use the [Cheat Sheet](../COBY_Cheat_Sheet.pdf).

 There are two tutorials available as Jupyter Notebooks, one covering the basics and another covering more advanced functionalities.

 It includes (amongst other systems):

-* **Simple membrane with protein**: A simple POPC membrane with a protein in solvent (water + 0.15 M NaCl) which explains the various arguments in CGSB
+* **Simple membrane with protein**: A simple POPC membrane with a protein in solvent (water + 0.15 M NaCl) which explains the various arguments in COBY

 <img src="figures/GeneralCommandExplanation.png" width="500">